 Cars and Motorcycles

-Like other large European cities, space is at a premium so small cars and more practical for narrow streets and parking purposes.
-Consequently, there are few SUV’s or minivans and a considerable number of motorcycles.
+Like other large European cities, space is at a premium so small cars are more practical for narrow streets and parking purposes.
+Consequently, there are a considerable number of motorcycles, but few SUV’s and minivans.
 Although the driving age is 18, few have cars at that age.

-There is an excellent network of buses and a subway system in Madrid that even extends out to the suburbs.
+There is an excellent network of buses and a subway system in Paris that extends out to the suburbs.
 Students can purchase a discounted monthly pass that is inexpensive and practical.
+Although the Paris Métro subway is the fastest and easiest to navigate, buses offer a more enjoyable experience due to the ability to look out the window.
+My host sister and I took the bus to and from school twice as day when we returned home for lunch.